Tosche/zmk-omegascribe/README.md

-ZMK split keyboard based on Sofle.
+ZMK split keyboard based on Sofle's keymaps and firmware.
 - One PCB for both sides.
 - Nice!Nano v2
 - EC11 rotary encoder